large_hero

 general_content

-If you choose to have reconstruction with breast implants, surgery can sometimes be done all in one step, placing the permanent implant at the time of mastectomy.
-But in other cases, your plastic surgeon may recommend using two steps: a first surgery in which your surgeon places a temporary implant called an expander under the skin and muscle of your chest, where the permanent implant will eventually go.
-The expander is gradually filled with saline solution at in-office appointments over a period of weeks or months.
-This stretches the skin and muscle enough that the implant will fit comfortably beneath them.
-Once the skin and muscle have stretched enough, you’ll have a separate surgery to place the expanders with permanent implants.
+If you choose implant reconstruction, surgery can sometimes be done all in one step, placing the permanent implant at the time of mastectomy.
+But in other cases, your plastic surgeon may recommend using two steps: a first surgery in which your surgeon places a temporary implant called an expander under the skin and/or muscle of your chest, where the permanent implant will eventually go.
+Learn more in implant reconstruction.

-If you have tissue reconstruction, the number of steps can vary.
+If you choose tissue reconstruction, the number of steps can vary.
 Some tissue reconstructions are completed all in one surgery at the time of mastectomy.
 For others, a plastic surgeon may include a second surgery for final adjustments.
 Most of the time, the expander phase is not needed for tissue reconstructions.
+Learn more about tissue reconstruction.

 general_content